-Stem cell therapy uses a patient’s own stem cells to help repair damaged tissues and repair injuries.
+Stem cell enhancing therapy uses a patient’s own stem cells to help repair damaged tissues and repair injuries.
 This therapy is a part of the regenerative medicine field that is rapidly growing.
-A few of the many things stem cell therapy is used for include reducing joint pain, increasing motion and flexibility, and treating tendon and ligament tears.
+A few of the many things stem cell enhancing therapy is used for include reducing joint pain, increasing motion and flexibility, and treating tendon and ligament tears.

 What is a stem cell?

 Before we explain some of the benefits of this therapy, it may be helpful to know a little bit more about stem cells in general.

 “Stem cells are important for living organisms for many reasons.
 In the 3- to 5-day-old embryo, called a blastocyst, the inner cells give rise to the entire body of the organism, including all of the many specialized cell types and organs such as the heart, lungs, skin, sperm, eggs and other tissues.
 In some adult tissues, such as bone marrow, muscle, and brain, discrete populations of adult stem cells generate replacements for other cells that are lost through normal wear and tear, injury, or disease.”

 With so many options out there, you may be wondering what benefits choosing stem cell enhancing therapy provides.
 Overall, because stem cell enhancing therapy utilizes biologic material harvested directly from the patient’s body, the general benefits include minimal risk, minimal recovery time and minimal worry.

 Here are 5 more specific benefits to be aware of: